0xhtw/0xhtw.github.io/writeups/revil.md

 - dmn — hundreds of compromised legitimate websites used as C2.
 Florists,dentists, law firms — all hacked and injected with C2 code.
 Blends into normaltraffic, no purpose-built infrastructure to take down

 - nbody — ransom note, base64 encoded UTF-16LE.
-Decodes to the classic REvil opener: "---=== Welcome.
-Again. ===---" — a nod to their return after the 2021 law enforcement takedown.
+Decoded to: "---=== Welcome.
+Again. ===---" — a nod to their return after the 2021 law enforcement takedown, I guess?

 That's REvil.
 Clean, well engineered and properly thought through.
 The geographic killswitch alone is a masterclass in operational security - 18 lines of code functioning as a diplomatic non aggression pact baked directly into the binary.
 Russian authorites will be very happy with that one.